More about Jubilant FoodWorks Limited

 | forwardEps | 8.18301 |

-JUBLFOOD's elevated debt-to-equity ratio suggests that the company is using significant debt to finance its operations.
-This level of leverage can amplify financial risk, particularly if profitability decreases or external conditions become unfavorable.
+JUBLFOOD's high debt-to-equity ratio indicates the company is using significant leverage, relying more on debt to finance its operations.
+This can lead to higher risk, especially if profitability falters or economic conditions worsen.

 Price projections: